barneynapier/barneynapier.github.io/src/content/_pages/Library.md

 - **Self Compassion** - Kristen Neff
 - **The Shallows** - Nicholas Carr
 - **The Laws of Human Nature** - Robert Greene
-- How the mind works - Steven Pinker
+- How the Mind Works - Steven Pinker
 - The Wisdom of Psychopaths - Kevin Dutton
 - Principles of psychology - William James
 - On Form - Mike Brearly